grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 Set the axis grid line visibility.

-- **Auto:** Automatically shows grid lines based on the density of the data.
+- **Auto:** Automatically show grid lines based on the density of the data.
 - **On:** Always show grid lines.
 - **Off:** Never show grid lines.